What To Know About Self Managed Super Funds

 What are the tax implications of an SMSF?

 Complying SMSFs are generally taxed at the concessional rate of 15%.
-To be a complying fund, the SMSF needs to satisfy lodgement and other super rule requirements, be audited by an independent auditor each year, and be deemed as complying by regulators.
+To be a complying fund, the SMSF needs to satisfy lodgement and other superannuation rule requirements, be audited by an independent auditor each year, and be deemed as complying by regulators.

 Do I need help creating an SMSF?

 As with all financial decisions, it’s best to speak with a financial planner and accountant to work out whether an SMSF is the right fit for you.
-Consideration needs to be made around initial and ongoing costs, compliance requirements, and whether the set up will have a corporate trustee or an individual trustee.
+Consideration needs to be made around initial and ongoing costs, compliance requirements, and whether the setup will have a corporate trustee or an individual trustee.

 Future can help by setting up your SMSF in conjunction with the advice from a financial planner, and we are also able to assist with ongoing compliance each year.
 All SMSFs need to pass an annual audit by an independent auditor, which we organise on your behalf.